 Who do I call if I want to report an indoor business/establishment that is not requiring customers wear a face covering?

 For more information or to report a non-complying establishment, please submit a complaint using our online form.

 Can a person be refused entry to a business/establishment for not wearing a face covering?

 What is HPEPH doing to support individuals who are unable to wear a face covering?

 HPEPH recognizes that certain individuals may be unable to wear a face covering.
-While individuals must indicate why they are exempt from these requirements, there is no need for establishments to request proof of exemption from these individuals.
+While individuals should indicate why they are exempt from these requirements, there is no need for establishments to request proof of exemption from these individuals.
 HPEPH continues to ask for the cooperation of establishments and community members to carry out these requirements with respect and kindness.

 What is the evidence available that supports wearing of face coverings?